Thursday, November 8, 2012 hours 17:30

 Thursday November, 8 from 5:30 p.m. to 6:30 p.m. - Sala Bianchi

 The publication of the data relating to the wooden box found in the excavations of Pisa - San Rossore and its contents, provided an opportunity to inaugurate the series "Ship Museum", with which we intend to publish the complete edition of the contents related to the Ships of Pisa, as well as giving space to all those texts that will cover the areas of study and interest of the Museo delle Navi Romane of Pisa.
+The series promises therefore to edit, as systematically as possible, the huge amount of stratigraphy, material culture and historical data that a particular site such as the San Rossore one was able to give us in nearly fourteen years of excavations and research.

 The case of the excavation of the " bagaglio del marinaio " is emblematic to represent how, from very micro analytical information concerning one object of the daily life, you could get such large considerations on the lifestyle and culture of those who lived about 1700 years ago.
 Excavation in this context also contributed, as a small piece in a much larger mosaic, to provide important information for the general interpretation of the deposit of Pisa and for the study of the river trade of the Imperial period.